Karel van Mander

-Karel van Mander (I) or Carel van Mander I (May 1548 – 2 September 1606) was a Flemish painter, poet, art historian and art theoretician, who established himself in the Dutch Republic in the latter part of his life.
+Karel van Mander (I) or Carel van Mander I (May 1548 – 2 September 1606) was a Flemish painter, playwright, poet, art historian and art theoretician, who established himself in the Dutch Republic in the latter part of his life.
 He is mainly remembered as a biographer of Early Netherlandish painters and Northern Renaissance artists in his Schilder-boeck.
 As an artist and art theoretician he played a significant role in the spread and development of Northern Mannerism in the Dutch Republic.

 Life

 Most of the information about Karel van Mander's life is based on a brief and anonymous biographical sketch included in the posthumous second edition of the Schilder-boeck published in 1618 by Jacob Pietersz Wachter.
-It is not certain who wrote this biographical sketch and various candidates have been proposed.
-Most recently it has been argued that it was written by his son Karel van Mander the Younger.
-His son would have relied on biographical information that Karel van Mander had written himself as well as on his own recollections and notes.
+It is not certain who wrote this biographical sketch with the title t Geslacht, de geboort, plaets, tydt, leven, ende wercken van Karel van Mander, schilder, en poeet, mitsgaders zyn overlyden, ende begraeffenis (The lineage, birth, place, time, life, and works of Karel van Mander, painter and poet, including his death and burial).
+Various candidates have been proposed including his brother Adam van Mander and the author Gerbrand Adriaensz.
+Bredero.
+It has been argued more recently that his son Karel van Mander the Younger was the author of the biographical.
+He would have relied on biographical information that Karel van Mander had written himself as well as on his own recollections and notes.
 The information in the biographical sketch is not entirely reliable but is still regarded as the best source of information on van Mander's life.

+Van Mander was born into a noble family in Meulebeke, in the County of Flanders.
+He studied under Lucas de Heere in Ghent.
+De Heere was a versatile artist who was painter, watercolorist, print artist, biographer, playwright, poet and writer.
+During the period 1568-1569 van Mander studied with the painter Pieter Vlerick in Kortrijk.
+The next five years he was less occupied with painting than with the writing of religious plays for which he also painted the scenery.
+He built quite a reputation in Flanders with his theatre productions.

+In 1573 he travelled to Rome in the company of some young nobles.
+He stayed in Rome for more than three years.
+There he was active as a painter and became acquainted with patronage.
+For the Italian count Michelangelo Spada he made some frescoes with scenes of the Parisian blood wedding of 1572 in the Palazzo Spada in Terni.
+He also received commissions for frescoes with landscapes from several cardinals.
+He studied and became proficient in the painting of grotesques during his Roman residence.